Overview of Alternative Payment Programs and Community-Based Organizations in California

 APPs administer CalWORKs Stages 2 & 3, preschool and center based programs, general child care, Child and Adult Care Food Program (CACFP), Family Child Care Home Education Networks (FCCHEN), transportation, behavioral health, respite, regional center, health and safety, 21st Century, and Trustline.
 Additionally, roughly 40 counties contract out administration of CalWORKs Stage 1 child care to their local APP agency; this represents roughly 94 percent of the caseload.

-The California Alternative Payment Program Association (CAPPA) is a 40-plus year network of community-based public and private nonprofit agencies that support working families and children.
-Established in 1977, CAPPA is the lead voice for public and private nonprofit agencies who contract with California Department of Social Services (CDSS) to provide child care subsidies to families and to ensure children keep learning while parents are earning.
+Thriving Families CA (TFC) is a 47-year network of community-based public and private nonprofit agencies that support working families and children.
+Established in 1977, TFC is the lead voice for public and private nonprofit agencies who contract with California Department of Social Services (CDSS) to provide child care subsidies to families and to ensure children keep learning while parents are earning.

 Funding comes from member agencies, affiliate members and donations.